secure-remote-password/implementations/README.md

 # Compatible SRP implementations

-The list and unbrella issue tracker for compatible SRP impelemtations
+The list and umbrella issue tracker for compatible SRP implementations.

 ## The list